How to Successfully Monetise a Hometown Blog — The story of Paigemindsthegap.com

 The best place to add affiliate links is next to relevant information.
 For example, linking from a hotel name or adding a sentence like “Check Prices Here” with a link.
 The top of a post is another great place for relevant affiliate links.
 I’ve had some success with a reusable box of recommended tours at the top of my Atlanta posts before getting into the main body of the article.
 The bottom of a post isn’t the best place for links, but it’s still a good idea to have a reusable box of travel recommendations at the bottom of each post as a last-ditch effort to get your reader to click before leaving the page.

-The worst place to add any affiliate link, widget, or banner is in an irrelevant article.
+The worst place to add any affiliate link or widget is in an irrelevant article.
 You’re not going to make a sale recommending a luxury hotel in a budget city guide, and you might lose your reader’s trust.

 Expert Tip